 Biometric identity is vital in improving governance and public service delivery across Africa.
 By enabling accurate identification of citizens, governments can develop targeted programmes that address specific needs and allocate resources more efficiently.
 Biometric systems facilitate the delivery of social welfare, healthcare, and educational services directly to individuals.
 This ensures that resources reach those who need them the most, promoting transparency and accountability in public administration.

 Facilitating economic growth and financial inclusion

 A robust biometric identity infrastructure lays the foundation for financial inclusion and economic growth.
-Far too many Africans lack access to formal banking services.
+Far too many Africans lack access to traditional banking services.
 They cannot save, borrow, or participate in the formal economy.

 Secure digital identities linked to financial services allow citizens to open bank accounts, access credit, and engage in e-commerce.
 This, in turn, stimulates entrepreneurship, reduces poverty, and drives economic development at both individual and societal levels.

 Countries can ensure a more transparent, inclusive, and credible electoral process by implementing biometric voter registration and verification systems.
 Biometrics can help prevent voter impersonation and multiple registrations, reducing electoral fraud and promoting fair representation.